What's in YOUR wallet?: Other currencies

 The framework we have outlined is certainly applicable to other currencies.
 We mention a few of interest, retaining assumptions \eqref{1}--\eqref{5}.

 A \emph{penniless purchaser} is a spender who has no money.
-Their long-term wallet behavior is not difficult to analyze.
+Unless they get a job, their long-term wallet behavior is not difficult to analyze.
 On the other hand, a \emph{pennyless purchaser} is a big spender who never carries pennies but does carry other coins.
 Pennyless purchasers arise in at least two different ways.
 Some governments prefer not to deal with pennies.
 Canada, for example, stopped minting pennies as of 2012, so most transactions in Canada no longer involve pennies.
 On the other hand, some people prefer not to deal with pennies and drop any they receive into the give-a-penny/take-a-penny tray.
-Therefore prices for the pennyless purchaser are effectively rounded to a multiple of $5$ cents, and it suffices to consider $20$ prices rather than $100$.
+Therefore prices for a pennyless purchaser are effectively rounded to a multiple of $5$ cents, and it suffices to consider $20$ prices rather than $100$.
 Moreover, these $20$ prices occur with equal frequency as a consequence of assumption~\eqref{1}.
 There are $213$ wallet states composed of quarters, dimes, and nickels that have value at most $99$ cents.
-The expected number of coins for the pennyless purchaser is $3.74$.
-The expected numbers of quarters, dimes, and nickels are $1.12$, $1.27$, and $1.35$.
+The expected numbers of quarters, dimes, and nickels for the pennyless purchaser are $1.12$, $1.27$, and $1.35$.

 If these numbers look familiar, it is because they are the same numbers we computed for the pennies-first big spender!
-Since we established that pennies can be modeled independently of the other coins for the pennies-first big spender, one might suspect that the pennies-first big spender can be decomposed into two independent components --- a pennyless purchaser (with $213$ states) and a pennies modulo $5$ purchaser (with $5$ states, all equally likely).
+Since we established that pennies can be modeled independently of the other coins for the pennies-first big spender, one might suspect that the pennies-first big spender can be decomposed into two independent components --- a pennyless purchaser (with $213$ states) and a penny holder (with $5$ states, all equally likely).
 When presented with a price $c$ to pay, the pennyless component pays for $c - (c \bmod 5)$ as a big spender, receiving change in quarters, dimes, and nickels if necessary.
-As before, if the penny component can pay for $c \bmod 5$, then he does; if not, he receives $5 - (c \bmod 5)$ pennies in change.
+As before, if the penny holder can pay for $c \bmod 5$, then he does; if not, he receives $5 - (c \bmod 5)$ pennies in change.
 Let us call the product of these independent components a \emph{pennies-separate big spender}.